finkusuma-dev/frontendmenter-blog-preview-card/README.md

 }
 ```

 Also I added padding so there are spaces on the left and right sides.
-It looks neat on very small screen (320px).
+It looks neat on very small screen size (320px).

 <img src="./_docs/padding.jpg" width="200">